k0sproject/k0s/docs/environment-variables.md

 # Environment variables

 `k0s install` does not support environment variables.

-Setting environment variable for a component used by k0s depends on used init system.
+Setting environment variables for components used by k0s depends on the used init system.
+The environment variables set in `k0scontroller` or `k0sworker` service will be inherited by k0s components, such as `etcd`, `containerd`, etc.

+Component specific environment variables can be set in `k0scontroller` or `k0sworker` service.
+For example: `CONTAINERD_HTTPS_PROXY` will be converted to `HTTPS_PROXY` in the `containerd` process while other components are not affected.

 ## SystemD